 The problem we have to face is the economy, yet during the second debate more bickering came from the candidates instead of truth, according to statements one made and the other denied.
 We need a powerful person in office who does what he says during his trips around the country telling the voters, he will make things better and not worse.
 You understand where I am coming from.

-Another important statement was from our President, when he mentioned this economy began when he took office; wrong.
-The problems began after that horrible day in Sept. of 911, and continue till this day.
+Another important statement was from our President when he mentioned this economy began when he took office; wrong.
+The problems began after that horrible day in Sept. of 911, and continue to this day.
 It seemed to me he was hunting for things to make him look like he has kept promises, with the right moves.
-Unfortunately his health care plan is not a perfect program, it needs more work, and it should not be put into place without more detail, choices, and a bipartisan panel, remember the saying, “why can’t we all get along?”
+Unfortunately, his health care plan is not a perfect program, it needs more work, and it should not be put into place without more detail, choices, and a bipartisan panel, remember the saying, “why can’t we all get along?”

-The entire evening appeared to be a set up when our President began the bickering, and interrupting, making up for his loss the first time around.
-But more important then gossip, is the truth.
-We need to over haul the health plan, we cannot allow this to go through, we need someone who understands the economy, we don’t have this person today.
+The entire evening appeared to be a set up when our President began the bickering and interrupting, making up for his loss the first time around.
+But more important than gossip, is the truth.
+We need to overhaul the health plan, we cannot allow this to go through, we need someone who understands the economy, we don’t have this person today.